 For casual drinkers, too much alcohol causes a hangover; after it wears off, the ill effects of your night out are over.
 For anyone with an alcohol use disorder, not using alcohol can be much worse than a hangover.
 Like any other addictive substance, alcohol can cause withdrawal symptoms in anyone who is dependent on it.
 After just two weeks of heavy alcohol use, quitting may be more difficult than just saying “no thanks, not today.”

-Alcohol Use and Dependence
+Alcohol Use vs. Dependence